jpverkamp/blog/content/research/anngram/2010-01-15-anngram-ideas-for-improvement.md

 <a href="http://www.cs.waikato.ac.nz/ml/weka/">** Weka**</a>

 Weka is a collection of data mining software written in Java and released under the <a href="http://www.gnu.org/licenses/gpl.html">GPL</a>.
 While data mining and document classification are closely related fields, I do not see anything that directly relates to AnnGram here.
 Perhaps later in the project, I will take a closer look.
-**NETtalk** is perhaps the best known {{< wikipedia "artificial neural network" >}}.
-It is the result of research carried out in the mid 1980s by {{< wikipedia "Terrence Sejnowski" >}} and Charles Rosenberg.
+**NETtalk** is perhaps the best known [[wiki:artificial neural network]]().
+It is the result of research carried out in the mid 1980s by [[wiki:Terrence Sejnowski]]() and Charles Rosenberg.
 The intent behind NETtalk was to construct simplified models that might shed light on the complexity of learning human level cognitive tasks, and their implementation as a connectionist model that could also learn to perform a comparable task.